MrGuyTwo/Ekara-Console_Custom/README.md

 ## Installation

 On the PC where the console will be displayed:
-- Unzip the package to a folder on the local disk.
+- Unzip the package to a folder on the local disk (Ex: c:\Ekara-Console_Custom).
 - Run PowerShell scrip "CONSOLE_EKARA.ps1"

 ## Tip